franciscomcm/franciscomcm.github.io/blog/science-gpt.md

 ---
-title: Large language models support in academic research.
+title: Large language models in academic research
 subtitle: 'Can such models make research more productive?'
 excerpt: >-
-  "By asking to produce a more efficient version of the output, a new script is provided with many performance and memory optimisations."
+  By asking to produce a more efficient version of the output, a new script is provided with many performance and memory optimisations.
 date: '2023-08-23'
 thumb_image: images/post_33_thumb.jpg
 image: images/post_33.jpg